 Since the investigations of these mathematicians developed eventually into the wonders of modern statistics, we can hardly criticize their decision, but other investigators had unknowingly found the clue to the solution of most strategic games.
 The presence of the infinite regress in games (in the old sense of the word, i.e., amusement games) is a contrived result.
 It comes from the fact that the games are human inventions and that the inventors aim at making games fair, interesting, and unpredictable.
-A well-designed game does lead to the infinite regress which disturbed the mathematicians, but there is no reason to believe that the real world has been carefully designed to be fair.1 In the real world the process of adjustment to the strategies of the other players may well lead to a perfectly definite result.
-Returning to the example in the last paragraph, it may well be that after player B has cho-
+A well-designed game does lead to the infinite regress which disturbed the mathematicians, but there is no reason to believe that the real world has been carefully designed to be fair.83 In the real world the process of adjustment to the strategies of the other players may well lead to a perfectly definite result.
+Returning to the example in the last paragraph, it may well be that after player B has chosen strategy 4 and A has responded by choosing 5, neither can better himself by shifting to another strategy.
+Strategy 4 may be the best response to 5, and 5 the best reply to 4.
+In this event the parties have reached a situation which is called a "saddle point" in modern game theory.